Volunteering opportunities at Iris Theatre

 There are two sets of dates available.
 Chosen candidates need to be available for the following periods (for a minimum of 3 or 4 days per week):

-For THE TEMPEST availability should be from 21st May to 26th June 2018.
+For HAMLET availability should be from 20th May to 25th June 2019.

-For THE THREE MUSKETEERS availability should be from 2nd July to 8th August 2018.
+For THE HUNCHBACK OF NOTRE DAME availability should be from 1st July to 7th August 2019.
 Set Design and Construction meetings may take place prior to these dates, to which you will be invited to attend.

-THE THREE MUSKETEERS will run from 2nd August to the 2nd September 2018.
+THE HUNCHBACK OF NOTRE DAME will run from 1st August to the 1st September 2019.

 Whilst on the placement, you will be responsible to our Set Construction Manager Nigel Winder, who will be your mentor.
 You will also be responsible for construction volunteers, who will come support your team on an ad hoc basis.